 Started in 2010 in New York City, WeWork is known for picking heritage spaces and transforming them into attractive collaborative work environments.

 “WeWork loves the charm and characteristics of older buildings.
-Our design approach is to find ways to bring the building to life, let it be what it is and show off the way it was constructed rather than hiding it behind finishes or with heavy handed interventions,” says Ashley Couch, Senior Associate, Director of Interior Design at WeWork.
+Our design approach is to find ways to bring the building to life, let it be what it is and show off the way it was constructed rather than hiding it behind finishes or with heavy handed interventions,” says Ashley Couch, Senior Associate Director of Interior Design at WeWork.

 Their Shanghai branch has an interesting past as a warehouse for the East India Company, artist studios and galleries, and an opium storage facility in the 1930s.
 In response, the design team took a page from the city’s 1920/1930s belle époque period when fashion and architecture embraced a mix of Eastern and Western influences.

-The result is a delightful melody of colour, forms and patterns, creating an engaging setting that well suits the WeWork branding and synergy.
+The result is a delightful melody of colours, forms and patterns, creating an engaging setting that well suits the WeWork branding and synergy.
 It is a collaboration between Shanghai-based architecture and design studio Linehouse, helmed by Briar Hickling and Alex Mok, and WeWork’s in-house design team, with the former focusing on the design of the public areas and the latter on the private offices.

 Past the aforementioned stone gateway, an old laneway washed in pink paint leads to the reception area.
 This sits in an in-between zone where the original brick structure meets a layer of industrial additions made over the years.
 Playing with the narrative of a grand hotel “to transport guests and members on an unexpected journey of whimsy, voyeurism and festivity”, the words ‘Ring for Service’ flash behind the wood panelling and concrete counter, against a blue cabinet of curiosities.